ssola/enabler/README.md

 }
 ```

-After some days of testing you decided to test your new Feature with a bunch of your customers.
-For that reason we have the Identifier filter.
-You only have to use the Identity object to pass the necessary data (user id and group).
+Finally you determined to test your new Feature in a new scenario.
+In this respect we only want to reveal it to logged in customers.For that logic we have implemented the Identifier filter.
+You only have to instantiate an Identity object with the purpose passing the required user data.
+In this case we must to pass the user id and group to which it belongs.

 ```php
 $identity = new Enabler\Identity(MyUserClass::getUserId(), MyUserClass::getGroup());